abukharin3/asteroid/README.md

 We also provide data we generate through MD simulation using empirical force field methods.
 These datasets (containing data for each of the MD17 molecules) can be downloaded from [here](https://drive.google.com/drive/folders/10l_QEoEb3WdcNGsegTzTwxxitJ-p_RLv?usp=share_link).

 ## Pre-training
-To pre-train GNN's with ASTEROID, we use three steps:
+To pre-train GemNet with the simplest version of ASTEROID, we can run:
-- Training on accurate data
-- Bias estimation
-- Bias-aware training

-These three steps can be done with the following command.

 `mkdir model_dir`

-`bash scripts/aspirin_pretrain.sh`
+`bash scripts/aspirin_pretrain_simple.sh`

 The model_path argument needs to be changed depending on which checkpoint you use.
 Notice that the model_name in get_predictions.py and the load_name in pretrain_asteroid.py should correspond to one another.